-Engineers at Utah State University are racing to develop a unique solution to ensure the safety of the largest hydroelectric project in Columbia.
+Engineers at Utah State University are racing to develop a unique solution to ensure the safety of the largest hydroelectric project in Colombia.
 The Ituango Dam on the Cauca River is the tallest in this South American country.
 The dam’s hydro-electric plant is projected to generate 2.4 megawatts of power.

-USU’s Dr. Brian Crookston (right) works alongside IHE Delft Institute’s Dr. Daniel Valero to test a 1:10 scale model of a system designed to save Columbia’s tallest dam.
+USU’s Dr. Brian Crookston (right) works alongside IHE Delft Institute’s Dr. Daniel Valero to test a 1:10 scale model of a system designed to save Colombia’s tallest dam.
 The plan involves filling a leaking tunnel with thousands of vinyl balls.

 In 2018, the project suffered a setback when landslides blocked a diversion tunnel designed to route the Cauca River around the construction site.
 The blockage caused the dam to fill beyond its designed capacity.
 A separate diversion tunnel, which was intentionally sealed during construction, reopened and caused a surge of outflow.
 The flows prompted evacuations along the river’s path.